-11.12 The conveyor corridor runs underneath existing overhead power lines and accordingly provisions for the protection of those power lines have been included in this Schedule.
+12.1012.14 The conveyor corridor runs underneath existing overhead power lines and accordingly provisions for the protection of those power lines have been included in this Schedule.
 The protective provisions are based on provisions provided to the Applicant by National Grid, as amended by the Applicant.
 The provisions included within the Schedule represent the latest version of the provisions.
-These provisions are agreed with National Grid subject only to a side agreement which has been agreed and, it is anticipated, will shortly be completed.
+These provisions are agreed with National Grid who has withdrawn its objection.